AmarDange/Project-5-Indo-German/README.md

 **Navigation Bar, Footer, and Authentication Tests**:

 - Navigation bar correctly shows "Home", "About", "Sign Up", and "Login" links at the top when the user is logged out.
-- Navigation bar correctly shows "Home", "About", "Feed", "Create Post", "Reyakked", and "Log out" links at the top when the user is logged in.
+- Navigation bar correctly shows "Home", "About", "Feed", "Create Post", "Feed", and "Log out" links at the top when the user is logged in.
 Navigation bar also shows current logged-in user's username and avatar at the top beside the logo.
 - Logged-in users successfully get redirected to homepage when trying to access `/login` or `/signup` urls.
 - Navigation bar correctly collapses in smaller screens into a hamburger icon and toggles correctly, and untoggles when user clicks away.
 - Navigation bar is correctly fixed at the top of the page regardless of user scrolling.
 - Footer is correctly fixed at the bottom fo the page regardless of user scrolling.
 - External link in footer successfully opens in a new blank page.
 - When user is logged in, the "Feed" link will show posts by users they follow.
-- When user is logged in, the "Reyakked" link will show all the posts the user reyakked.
+- When user is logged in, the "Feed" link will show all the posts the user liked.
 - Clicking log out will successfully log out the user, and users will know they are logged out as their username will no longer be at the top.
 - If user logs in with incorrect details, they will be prompted with a message.
 - If user tries to sign up with any fields missing, they will be prompted with a message that fields need to be added.